fbpx

 All Students Before enrolment (Sep) Get a meningitis vaccine (if you have not already had one) new university students are at high risk of infection as you are likely to mix with lots of new people.

-All Students Before enrolment (Sep) Complete the online registration process, which we will email you about from mid-August.
-You will receive information regarding your new Trinity Laban IT account in due time.
+All Students Before enrolment (Sep) Complete the online registration process, which we will be available to you during the week of the 12th August.
+You will receive information regarding your new Trinity Laban IT account in prior to this.
 You will be invited to complete online enrolment and upload a photo for your resource card, which you can collect in person upon arrival.
 Once you have your IT account, you can access Moodle (your virtual online learning environment) and your timetable.
-You can also log into the student portal to view your invoice.

 All Students Before enrolment (Sep) Send evidence of you qualifications (incl.
 English language qualification (IELTS) for students who do not speak English as a first language) AND proof of identity (Passport)

-Induction will run from Monday 11 September to Friday 15 September 2023.
-Further information can be found on the Registration and Induction page.
+This will run from Monday 9 September to Friday 13 September 2024.
+Further information can be found here

-You will receive further information about the induction programme via email.
+You will receive further information about Welcome Week via email.
 If not, please email admissions.

 English Language